-- 1. Failure to prequalify by the Prequalification deadline (which is different from the RFP deadline); - 2.
-Failure to submit the proposal by the RFP deadline; - 3.
-Failure to submit the required number of copies; - 4.
-Failure to follow the proposal format provided by, and required in, the RFP; - 5.
-Failure to submit "unbound" copies of proposals; - 6.
-Failure to number pages and label exhibits; - 7.
-Failure to address or provide all items requested under References; - 8.
-Failure to submit the resolution Exhibit A; - 9.
-Failure to submit the budget narrative; - 10.
-Unclear Budget Summaries: - a.
-Discrepancies between line items and totals: - b.
-Blank categories with no explanation given; - c.
-Discrepancies between narrative and budgetary figures and/or totals.
+- 1. Failure to prequalify by the Prequalification deadline, which is different from the RFP deadline - 2.
+Failure to submit the proposal by the proposal submission deadline - 3.
+Failure to follow the proposal format required by the RFP - 4.
+Failure to number pages and label exhibits - 5.
+Failure to address or provide all items requested under References, if applicable - 6.
+Failure to submit a Board Resolution, Exhibit A - 7.
+Failure to submit a response for the Budget Narrative - 8.
+Budget Summary discrepancies: - a.
+Discrepancies between line-items and totals - b.
+Discrepancies between the Budget Narrative and Budget Plan figures